jedib0t/go-pretty/README.md

    - Format text (convert case for now)
      - [text/format.go](text/format.go)

-The unit-tests for each of the above show how these are to be used.
+The unit-tests for each of the above show how these can be used.

 ## Benchmarks